Margaret Garcia: "Night on Figueroa Street"

 Garcia's art often portrays local neighborhoods and landmarks, celebrating the subjects that inspire her and contribute to how her community is represented.
 This artwork captures the vibrant essence of Los Angeles's Figueroa Street at night, reflecting Garcia's deep connection to her community and urban life.

 "Magic in the Children's Garden"

-This piece is a great example of what much of Garcia's artwork looks like; vibrant with bold colors and expressive style, characterized by a rich palette and dynamic brushwork.
-This piece draws inspiration from Mexican folk art traditions, reflecting her cultural heritage and personal experiences.
+This piece is an example of what much of Garcia's artwork looks like; vibrant with bold colors and an expressive style, characterized by a rich palette and dynamic brushwork.
+This piece draws inspiration from Mexican folk art traditions, reflecting from her cultural heritage and personal experiences.